 Choose one from the following:

-Complete 16 semester hours from the course list above:
+Complete 16 semester hours from the course list:

 Complete 8 semester hours from the following (thesis course is repeatable):

-Complete 8 semester hours from the course list above:
+Complete 8 semester hours from the course list:

 The College of Engineering Graduate Cooperative Education Program (co-op) is one option for experiential learning and is available on a competitive basis to selected students.
 Cooperative Education at the graduate level is not just a way for students to gain real world experience, but is a way to challenge, network, expand and fine-tune their knowledge within their respective industry.
 The goals of cooperative education are to: